 Clotilde Perez-Bode Dedecker

-For more than a decade, Clotilde has led the Community Foundation’s strategy to create meaningful community change on behalf of the clients who have chosen to support this work.
-The Community Foundation brings together partners to advance significant change including Say Yes Buffalo, Greater Buffalo Racial Equity Roundtable and the WNY Impact Investment Fund, to name a few.
+Since 2005, Clotilde has led the Community Foundation’s strategy to create meaningful community change on behalf of the clients who have chosen to support this work.
+The Community Foundation brings together community partners to advance significant change including Say Yes Buffalo, Greater Buffalo Racial Equity Roundtable and the WNY Impact Investment Fund, to name a few.
 Seen as a changemaker, Clotilde’s work has attracted more than $93 million to Western New York to support these collective efforts.

-Nationally and internationally, Clotilde is the immediate past chair of the Foundation Center- which recently merged with Guidestar to form Candid.
+Clotilde is the immediate past chair of the Foundation Center- which recently merged with Guidestar to form Candid.
 Candid is widely considered the premier source for global social sector information.
-She is also a member of the boards of FSG, Executives’ Alliance to Expand Opportunities for Boys and Young Men of Color, Global Fund for Community Foundations and Say Yes to Education.
+She is also a member of the boards of FSG, Executives’ Alliance to Expand Opportunities for Boys and Young Men of Color, and the Global Fund for Community Foundations.